coderefinery/python-progression/content/good-practices.md

 - As your project grows from a simple script, you should consider organizing your code into modules and packages.

+- Function too long?
+Consider splitting it into multiple functions.

+- File too long?
+Consider splitting it into multiple files.

+- Difficult to name a function or file?
+It might be doing too much or unrelated things.

 - If your script can be imported into other scripts, Wrap your main function in a `if __name__ == "__main__":` block:
   ```python